Morpho-lang/morpho/morpho5/docs/builtin.md

 ## arctan
 [tagarctan]: # (arctan)

-Returns the arctangent of an input angle.
+Returns the arctangent of an input value that lies from `-Inf` to `Inf`.
 You can use one argument:

     print arctan(0) // expect: 0

-or to get the angle in the correct quadrant, use two arguments:
+or use two arguments to return the angle in the correct quadrant:

     print arctan(x, y)